TimoDeg/ConsoleContactBook/README.md

-Thanks for clarifying again, and fair point—you wanted **the full Markdown formatting included**, not just the content.
-Here’s your README with proper **Markdown headings, code blocks, and formatting**, ready to drop into GitHub:

----

 # 📒 ConsoleContactBook

 A simple C# console application to manage your contacts.
 Add, view, update, and delete contacts easily via a clean command-line interface.
 All contacts are saved in a `contacts.json` file to ensure your data persists across sessions.